News - Comments

 earth in EFLA.
 In fact, we root for him.
 He makes a cruel statement about

-He's been a great inspiration in my life and I hope I can do my part to keep
+He's been a great inspiration in my life and I

-this underdog's legacy alive and kicking.
+created this site to honor him and keep this underdog's legacy alive and kicking.

 Escape From New York